airbr/anagram-string/SOURCES.md

 My initial thought was to set up an environment where I could test the strings in the browser as well as something on the CLI with Node, which lead me to start this repository as a duplication of a strings project in my Github: https://github.com/airbr/strings .
 The Strings Github project is my own work but was made following instructions from a course released under MIT license at https://learnjavascript.online.

-I found some different answers online to this question early in my search but I continued my search and my answer is my own work by my own hand and my thought process of writing code although it overlaps some with resources consulted.
+I found some different answers online to this question early in my search but I continued my search and my answer is my own work and my thought process of writing code although it overlaps some with resources consulted I endeavoured to think through all the code I wrote.

 In this example question the concept of Character Maps seemed to be the most important principle so to make a initial program I focused on making a simple readable implementation of a character map that I anticipate some changes to.

 Sources:
 --